 The critical path therefore determines the total length of the project.
 If you can find a way to shorten the critical path your project will end sooner and your project stakeholders will be happier.
 Hence the effort to shorten the critical path cannot be over emphasized.

-This article discusses the primary ways to shorten the critical path of a project.
+This article discusses several ways to shorten the critical path of a project.
 It is not, however, an exhaustive treatise on critical path reduction.

 The effects of the critical path shortening methods discussed in this article are displayed in Table 1.

 Note the legend.
+All these methods are for critical activities.
 Also, the ‘?’ in the legend means the effect is unknown, and you will need to examine your particular situation to determine the impact.
 These methods are not necessarily listed in order of preference.
 Although one, two, and six are definitely favored approaches.

 Create Parallel Paths From Sequential Paths (Fast Tracking)